tasmota/docs/Shutter-and-Steppers.md

 - you must use the **same combination** of stepper drivers and stepper motors.
 - a `shutteropenduration<x>` **must be same** as `shuttercloseduration<x>`.
 - you must **definitely configure** your stepper drivers.
-- the connection of the COUNTER **is mandatory**, or the ESP will always random freeze.
+- connection of the COUNTER **is mandatory**, or the ESP will always random freeze.

 ***NOTE 1:***
  if you use 1 stepper motor cofiguration.